thementat42/Manganese/docs/07_error_handling.md

 The compiler will enforce that there is either a case statement for every error type, or that the switch statement has a `default` block (which can act as a catch-all).

 Functions can also return an error type in the switch statement to bubble the error up to the caller.
-Some common errors are defined in the [standard library errors module](/docs/library/errors.md).
-Custom errors can also be defined by creating a [`blueprint`](/docs/06_data_encapsulation.md#-blueprints-) that inherits from the `BaseError` blueprint.
-See the [standard library errors module](/docs/library/errors.md) for more information.